manassaloi/manassaloi.github.io/_posts/2020-01-26-personal-life-frameworks.markdown

 41. [Build a life/career which can't be cancelled](https://www.nytimes.com/2020/05/25/opinion/joe-rogan-spotify-podcast.html); “When you have something that can’t get canceled, you can be free,” - Joe Rogan

 42. [Improve your maximum taste](https://www.theatlantic.com/ideas/archive/2020/05/commencement-address-too-honest-have-been-delivered-person/611572/); the theory of maximum taste says that each person’s mind is defined by its upper limit—the best that it habitually consumes and is capable of consuming

+43. [Focus on the work, not the person](https://sive.rs/you-not-them); all that matters is what you do with the ideas, no matter the source.
+Apply them to your own life in your own way

+44. [Think in metaphors](https://sive.rs/metaphor); learn to see past the example, focus on the lesson, and apply it to your own life

 **Note:** I will keep expanding this list